Signed in as:

 Meditative Hindrance.

-Loss of clarity of body sensations & a sleepy, drifting feeling in mind.
+Loss of clarity of body sensations and a sleepy, dull feeling in your mind.

-Sleepiness & Drifting refers to becoming so relaxed during meditation that you feel sleepy and your mind drifts & floats around, causing you to lose clarity of the elemental qualities of your body as you sit in meditation.
-This happens because your skill in relaxing your body & mind is becoming really good; however, your skill in mindfully and clearly comprehending your present experience is still weak and needs to be increased to bring balance back to your mind.
+Sleepiness and Dullness refer to a state of relaxation during meditation where you feel sleepy, and your mind drifts and floats, causing you to lose clarity of the elemental qualities of your body as you sit in meditation.
+This happens because your skill in relaxing your body and mind is improving; however, your skill in mindfully and clearly comprehending your present experience is still weak and needs to be strengthened to bring balance back to your mind.

 Antidote.

-As you become more skilled at physically and mentally relaxing, you may over-relax your mind and slip into a sleepy, drifty state.
-This, strangely enough, is a sign of progression in meditation and means that you are becoming skilled in relaxation.
-However, this sleepy, drifty state will cause you to weaken in mindfulness because you will lose clarity of elemental qualities (different sensations) in your body.
-Developing intimacy with the first two Meditation Markers: Body & Mind Relaxation, will increase your mindfulness and stop your mind from falling into a sleepy, drifting state.
-Bringing more detail into your meditation, such as being aware of the elemental qualities of your body like warmth, heaviness and touch, plus how nice it feels to relax, will increase your mindfulness and clarity of comprehension.
+Developing your skill in developing presence in your body creates the conditions for Marker 03, and is the antidote for the Hindrance of Sleepiness and Dullness.
+Sleepiness and Dullness occur at this stage of meditation, as you become more skilled at physically and mentally relaxing and you over-relax your mind and slip into a sleepy, drifty state.
+Strangely, this is a sign of progression in meditation, which means you are becoming skilled in relaxation.
+Developing intimacy with the first two Meditation Markers: Body & Mind Relaxation, will increase your mindfulness and prevent your mind from falling into a sleepy and dull state.
+Bringing more detail into your meditation, such as being aware of the elemental qualities of your body, like warmth, heaviness, and touch, plus how nice it feels to relax, will increase your mindfulness and clarity of comprehension.

 Doubt: A regular visitor until Stream Entry.

+These MIDL techniques you are learning naturally integrate into daily life.
 The first three Meditation Skills have now created a foundation for the GOSS Formula in daily life.
-GOSS will transform how you meditate in daily life and your skill develops it will refine into a natural way of being.
+GOSS will transform how you meditate in daily life, and as your skill develops, it will refine into a natural way of being.

 Meditation Skills 01-04 are designed to develop the MIDL GOSS Formula.
-Once you understand GOSS it will transform your insight meditation in both seated meditation and daily life.
-Even though the Smile part of the GOSS Formula in learnt in Skill 04, you can begin to integrate GOSS into your life in Skill 03 because are now familiar with developing mindfulness of your body, by relaxing your body and mind.
+Once you understand GOSS, it will transform your insight meditation in both seated meditation and daily life.
+Even though the Smile part of the GOSS Formula is learnt in Skill 04, you can begin to integrate GOSS into your life in Skill 03 because you are now familiar with developing mindfulness of your body by relaxing your body and mind.

 GOSS: Ground > Observe > Soften > Smile.

-Meditation always begins by developing a grounding or reference point from which you can develop both calm & insight.
+Meditation always begins by developing a grounding or reference point from which you can create both calm & insight.

-Below is a simple instruction of how the GOSS Formula does this.
+Below is a simple instruction on how the GOSS Formula works.

 GOSS Formula: How to Let Go.